Traveling to Brazil is a sensory experience.

 If you aren’t a chocolate fan (weird! jk), we also have a coconut version of it.
 But that’s not all.
 Brigadeiro, beijinho, cake, passion fruit mousse, tapioca, and quindim are only a part of the whole assortment.

-As for snacks, there are many snack options for all tastes, from cheese bread to coxinha (chicken croquette) to kibbeh to acarajé with vatapá (African-style falafel).
+As for street foods, there are many options for all tastes, from cheese bread to coxinha (chicken croquette) to kibbeh to acarajé with vatapá (African-style falafel).

-Be sure to eat these and other Brazilian food while exploring the country.
+Be sure to eat these and other Brazilian food while exploring the country, including some of our fruits.
 You won’t regret it.

 The beaches are out of this world – my husband’s favorite reason to visit Brazil

-From north to south, the Brazilian coast is filled with fantastic beaches.
+From north to south, the Brazilian coast is filled with fantastic beaches and islands, Morro de São Paulo and Boipeba are some of them.

-The northeast has the highest concentration of paradises (aka beautiful beaches you should visit), but southeast and south also have unique coastal landscapes.
+The northeast has the highest concentration of paradises (aka beautiful beaches in Brazil you should visit), but southeast and south also have unique coastal landscapes.

 While most of these spots are the traditional white sand stretch with blue or clear water, others are rocky and have striking cliffs around them.